sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

    - *Forwarding plane features are required to maintain consistent forwarding through and after the restart, and for the system to arrive at a fully consistent state (SW, HW) afterwards.*
    - *For Control Plane features, what provisions (if any) are required to manage our relationships with other devices in the network to avoid forwarding plane disruption?*
 9. *Platforms - In general, all SONiC features should be available on all SONiC hardware platforms.
 However in some cases there may be some limitations, and these can be documented here.*
-10. *Limitations - Any limitations relative to what might be expected of the feature?*
+10. *Limitations - Any limitations relative to what might be expected of the feature?
+This can include future enhancements.*

-*Some general guidance for the requirements: -*
+*Some general guidance for the detailed requirements: -*
 - *These requirements should be written in sufficient detail to allow: -*
    - *The reviewers to confirm that the feature will meet customer and product needs*
-   - *The test case development to start writing a test plan (tracing back to these requirements)*
+   - *The test case developer to start writing a test plan (tracing back to these requirements)*
-   - *The developer (and their manager) to come up with an accurate sizing of the work effort*
+   - *The developer (and their manager) to come up with an accurate sizing of the work effort and schedule*

 *Below is an example for the BFD feature - these are hypothetical, and only relate loosely to the existing SONiC BFD feature!*